 - Wash your nose out and gargle with clean water.
 Do this five times a day until the smoke subsides.

 - Take a shower and wash your clothing after being outside.

 - Wear a respirator mask if it helps you feel better, but choose carefully.
-Many hardware stores and pharmacies sell N95 masks that filter out fine particles.
-But public safety officials caution that these masks don't work well for everyone, and are no substitute for spending as much time as you can indoors with sealed windows.
-The least effective options are one‐strap paper dust masks or surgical masks that hook around your ears - they don’t protect against fine particles.
+Hardware stores and pharmacies sell N95 masks that filter out fine particles, but they can be hard to obtain because of the coronavirus pandemic.
+Public safety officials caution that these masks don't work well for everyone and are no substitute for spending as much time as you can indoors with sealed windows.
+The least effective options are one‐strap paper dust masks or surgical masks that hook around your ears -- they don’t protect against fine particles.

 What's in Wildfire Smoke?